Best Home Office Setup Under $500 for Freelancers

 ASUS VA24DQ 24-Inch 1080P Full HD 75Hz IPS Monitor with Adaptive-Sync and Eye Care

-If you have a smaller desk or sit closer to your screen, the ASUS VA24DQ at 24 inches is the smarter pick.
-Here’s why: 1080p looks noticeably sharper at 24 inches than at 27 inches.
-The pixel density is higher, text is crisper, and you won’t see that faint graininess that larger 1080p panels sometimes show.
+If you have a smaller desk or sit closer to the screen, the ASUS VA24DQ at 24 inches is the smarter pick.
+1080p looks noticeably sharper at 24 inches than at 27 inches.
+The pixel density is higher, text is crisper, and you won’t see the faint graininess that larger 1080p panels sometimes show at close viewing distances.
+ASUS eye care technology also applies flicker-free backlighting, which reduces eye fatigue during extended sessions.

-This monitor also has built-in speakers that actually work for video calls, which saves you from buying a separate speaker setup.
-The low blue light mode is genuinely useful for evening work sessions when you’re pushing through a deadline.
-HDMI and DisplayPort inputs give you flexibility if you’re connecting multiple devices.
-At around $120, it’s slightly more expensive per inch than the Acer, but the sharper image makes it worth the tradeoff if screen clarity matters to you.
+The built-in 2W speakers are functional enough for video calls, which saves buying a separate speaker setup.
+The low blue light mode is genuinely useful for evening work sessions when pushing through a deadline.
+HDMI and DisplayPort inputs give flexibility for connecting multiple devices.
+At around $120, it’s slightly more expensive per inch than the Acer, but the sharper image and extra connectivity make the tradeoff worth it for smaller desks and text-heavy workflows.

 Best Budget Keyboards for Typing

-Your keyboard matters more than you think.
-I type 5,000+ words daily between client work, blogging, and emails.
+Your keyboard matters more than most freelancers admit.
+Writers, developers, and anyone doing data entry types thousands of words daily.
 A bad keyboard causes wrist strain and slows you down.
-You don’t need to spend $200 on a keyboard, but you shouldn’t settle for whatever came in the box either.
+You don’t need to spend $200 on a keyboard, but settling for whatever came in a box isn’t the answer either.

 Logitech MK540 Wireless Combo